Friday, December 9, 2022

 Their huge size is not a radiation-induced mutation but a result of the absence of a predator since humans were removed from their environment.
 As far as is known, radiation-induced mutations very rarely lead to a generalized hypertrophy and it's much more common for an affected specimen to grow “less efficiently” and for a variety of reasons they can be less capable of catching food and thus not live as long as is typical for the species.
 The “Chernobyl mutant catfish” which gained their infamy in the early days of the internet were no more the result of nuclear contamination than the “Fukushima mutant wolfish” of the social media age.
 Genetically, there’s nothing novel about the size of the bulky inhabitants of the Chernobyl ponds.
 While it’s not typical, the wels catfish (Silurus glanis) can weigh over 350 kg (770 lb), examples recorded both in scientific research and by fishers although up to 150 kg (330 lb) is more common for a large example.
 So, to describe the big fish as “hypertrophic” is to use the word in a loose way because the growth registered is “extreme” rather than excessive, something made possible by them living without predators, in a suitable habitat with ample food.
 With humans no longer killing them, the catfish have become both apex-level predators and scavengers, enjoying fish, amphibians, worms, birds and even small mammals; they appear to eat just about anything (dead or alive) which fits into their large mouths.
 They can live for many decades and scientists are monitoring their progress in what is a close to unique experiment.
 Thus far, despite some being tested as being some 16 times more radioactive than normal, the indications are they’re continuing happily to feed, re-produce and grow but because the hypertrophied state is function of genetics interacting with an ideal environment, it’s thought unlikely they’ll ever exceed the recorded maximum size.

-Peter Dutton (b 1970; leader of the opposition and leader of the Australian Liberal Party since May 2022) announces the Liberal Party's new policy advocating the construction of multiple nuclear power-plants in Australia.
+Peter Dutton (b 1970; leader of the opposition and leader of the Liberal Party of Australian since May 2022) announces the Liberal Party's new policy advocating the construction of multiple nuclear power-plants in Australia.
 The prosthetic used in the digitally-altered image (right) was a discarded proposal for the depiction of Lord Voldemort in the first film version of JK Rowling's (b 1965) series of Harry Potter children's fantasy novels; it used a Janus-like two-faced head.
 It's an urban myth Peter Dutton auditioned for the part when the first film was being cast but was rejected as being "too scary".
 If ever there's another film, the producers might reconsider and should his career in politics end (God forbid), he could bring to Voldemort the sense of menacing evil the character has never quite achieved.
 Interestingly, despite many opportunities, Mr Dutton has never denied being a Freemason.

 Wednesday, December 7, 2022